Roll20/roll20-character-sheets/Savage Worlds - Graph Paper/readme.md

 * Make sure to always delete `@charset "UTF-8";` from the compiled CSS!
 Roll20 will not load it otherwise.
 * Follow the 8×8 pixel grid (starting top-left).
 The height of each block must be a multiple of 8!
 * The devil is in the detail.
 Align and size all elements as precise as possible (Chrome leads).
 * The default `font-size` is `10px`.
-Take 1440p as baseline resolution, but keep 1080p in mind as well.
+Take 1440p (+) as baseline resolution, but keep 1080p in mind as well.
 * Use [Block Element Modifiers](http://getbem.com/naming/) to name CSS classes.
-Reuse as much as reasonable.
+Avoid redundancies as much as reasonable.
 * Use sheetworkers instead of auto-calculating fields.

 ### Legal